-In Johns (1989), this research metaphor resurfaces under the name data-driven learning (DDL).
+In Johns (1989), this research metaphor resurfaces under the name data-driven learning.
 DDL is an approach which attempts to build learners' competence by giving them access to the facts of linguistic performance.
-As Johns puts it, "We simply provide the evidence needed to answer the learner's questions, and rely on the learner's intelligence to find answers" (p.2).
-Although this holds true for other inductive approaches to language learning, DDL is distinct from these in three important ways (p.3):
+As Johns puts it, approaches to language learning, DDL is distinct from these in three important ways (p.
+3):